BeAPI/bea-content-sync-fusion/README.md

 ## Changelog

+### 3.4.2 - 26 september 2018

+* Bugfix: trash post is now functionnal (item is deleted from synchro)

 ### 3.4.1 - 24 september 2018

 * Feature: add WP-CLI command for get URL of sites with contents synchronized (flush part)